dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ---
-title: "Next Community Call 2022-03-23"
+title: "Next Community Call 2022-05-04"
 weight: 1
 type: "post"
 date: 2022-03-22
 ---

-Next call will be on Wednesday, March 23rd, at 12 PM PST
+Next call will be on Wednesday, May 4th, at 12 PM PST

 ### Join the call